Alberta Highway 11: Route description

 The majority of Highway 11 is maintained by Alberta Transportation.
 The segment within Banff National Park is maintained by the Government of Canada, and within Red Deer limits the city has jurisdiction and is responsible for maintenance.
 It begins at the Icefields Parkway (Highway 93) and travels east for 6 km through Banff National Park, where traffic is required to purchase a national parks pass.

 Beyond Banff National Park, the highway parallels the North Saskatchewan River and traverses the sparsely populated Rocky Mountains Forest Reserve.
-It passes by west shore of Abraham Lake and Nordegg.
+It passes by the west shore of Abraham Lake, a reservoir created by the Bighorn Dam, and by Nordegg.
+The Brazeau Collieries mine at Nordegg began construction in 1911, became Alberta's most productive coal mine by 1923, and closed in January 1955; the minesite has been a designated Provincial Historic Resource since 1993.
 The highway continues east to Rocky Mountain House, where it is concurrent with Highway 22.
 Continuing east, the highway passes Alhambra, Condor, Eckville, and Benalto before bypassing Sylvan Lake and entering the City of Red Deer.
 The highway is a four-lane divided highway between Highway 20 and Red Deer, and crosses a causeway and bridge over Cygnet Lake.

 Highway 11 meets Highway 2 (Queen Elizabeth II Highway) at an interchange, entering Red Deer as 67 Street.
 It intersects Gaetz Avenue (Highway 2A) north of Downtown Red Deer near Parkland Mall, and crosses the Red Deer River before turning south and becoming 30 Avenue.
 At 55 Street, Highway 11 turns east and exits Red Deer, for a total length of 10 km within the city.

 The highway passes the Canyon Ski Area, crosses the Red Deer River and passes Joffre.
 East of Joffre, the highway follows the top of the Red Deer River valley and intersects Highway 21.
 Highway 11 ends at its intersection with Highway 12 near Nevis, 20 km west of Stettler.